hps/docs-test/source/includes/_giftcard.md

 $response = $giftService->void($transactionId);
 ?>
 ```
+To void a gift card transaction, you will need only a gift transaction id.

 ## Reverse a Gift Card By Transaction
-You can reverse (or partially reverse) a gift card transaction with the transaction id.
+> Reverse Gift Card By Transaction

 ```php
 <?php